-I have been involved with the construction industry for more than 45 years, starting with an undergraduate degree in architecture, followed by several years working in construction prior to law school, and continuing with a construction law practice for almost 35 years.
+I have been involved with the construction industry for more than 45 years, starting with an undergraduate degree in architecture, followed by several years working in construction prior to law school, and continuing with a construction law practice for over 35 years.
 My work has focused in New England but has involved projects in New York, Washington, DC, Miami, New Orleans, San Francisco, and Chicago, among others.
 I have consulted on project delivery choices, drafted and negotiated hundreds of contracts, and provided counsel and advice on project issues and contract rights/obligations.
 My work has also included arbitration and litigation of disputes that could not be resolved, and I have conducted more than 100 trials as an advocate.
 The emphasis has been, and still is, on cost-effective solutions.
 Prompt responses, explanation of legal standards, and reasoned advice is what I offer to clients.
 All based upon a detailed knowledge of the industry.

 Conventional: office buildings, institutional structures, bridges, research facilities, multi-unit residential, public buildings, highways, tunnels, and single-family houses.